Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Add_Remove_Replace_NCNs.md

 The latest CSM documentation has been installed on the master nodes.
 See [Check for Latest Documentation](../../../update_product_stream/README.md#check-for-latest-documentation).

-Note: With respect to add/remove/replace worker nodes, we need to check if selective worker node personalization of iSCSI SBPS is being used.
-If so, the HSM group `iscsi_worker` may need to be modified accordingly before add/remove/replace worker nodes.
-For details, See [Managing selective node personalization] (../iscsi_sbps/Managing_selective_node_personalization.md) and mainly the section `After initial CSM 1.7 install or upgrade`.
+**IMPORTANT**: With respect to add/remove worker nodes, Please see the section 'Adding or removing worker NCN` worker nodes of [Managing selective node personalization] (../iscsi_sbps/Managing_selective_node_personalization.md).

 1. (`ncn-m#`) Run `ncn_add_pre-req.py` to adjust the network.